 The software is ready for deployment to the production environment.
 Thorough testing in a production-like environment mitigates deployment risks.

-Key Challenge: Deployment-related issues and downtime.
+Key challenge: Deployment-related issues and downtime.

 Solution: Plan deployment meticulously, perform testing in a production-like environment, and have a rollback strategy in place.
 Automate deployment processes for consistency.

-Stage 7: Maintenance and Support
+Stage 7: Maintenance and support

-Key Challenge: Balancing new feature requests and bug fixes.
+Key challenge: Balancing new feature requests and bug fixes.

 Solution: Prioritise enhancements based on user feedback and business impact.
 Maintain a backlog and allocate resources accordingly to prevent overwhelming the development team.